Towards the Detection of Diffusion Model Deepfakes: Detection Analysis

+\paragraph{Evaluating Pre-Trained Detectors} At first, we test the performance of the pre-trained detectors based on \num{20000} samples, equally divided into real and generated images.
+While Wang2020 and Gragnaniello2021 are trained on images from a single \ac{GAN} (ProGAN or StyleGAN2), Mandelli2022 is trained on images from a diverse set of generative models.
+The results in the upper half of Table~\ref{tab:pretrained} show that all \ac{GAN}-generated images can be effectively distinguished from real images, with Gragnaniello2021 yielding the best results.
+For \ac{DM}-generated, however, the performance of all detectors significantly drops, on average by \SI{15.2}{\percent} \ac{AUROC} compared to \acp{GAN}.
+Although the average \ac{AUROC} of \SI{91.4}{\percent} achieved by the best-performing model Gragnaniello2021 (ProGAN variant) appears promising, we argue that in a realistic setting with \SI{1}{\percent} tolerable false positives, detecting only \SI{25.7}{\percent} of all fake images is unacceptable.

-To verify that our findings do not depend on the selected dataset, we apply the detectors to \acp{DM} trained on a variety of other datasets.
-Additionally, we consider images generated by the popular text-to-image models Stable Diffusion and Midjourney, which recently attracted both scientific and public interest.
-Details on these datasets are provided in Supplement~\ref{app:additional}.
+To verify that our findings are not limited to our dataset, we extend our evaluation to images from \acp{DM} trained on other datasets, variations of ADM, and popular text-to-image models.
+We provide details on these additional datasets in \cref{app:dataset_additional}.
 The results, given in the lower half of Table~\ref{tab:pretrained}, support the finding that detectors perform significantly worse on \ac{DM}-generated images.
-Both PNDM and LDM trained on LSUN Church, however, are detected significantly better by all classifiers except the detector from Mandelli et al.~\cite{mandelliDetectingGANgeneratedImages2022}.
-This might be caused by the relatively high \ac{FID} both models achieve on this dataset (8.69 for PNDM, 4.02 for LDM) compared to the state of the art (1.59 by ProjectedGAN~\cite{sauerProjectedGANsConverge2021}).

-Overall, we observe that pre-trained universal detectors suffer from a severe performance drop when applied to DM-generated images (compared to GANs).
-In an extended experiment (see Supplement~\ref{app:perturbations}) we also find that image perturbations, like compression or blurring, have a stronger adverse effect on the detectability of DM-generated images.
-We conclude that there exists a structural difference between GAN- and DM-generated images that requires the adaptation of existing methods or the development of novel methods to ensure the reliable detection of synthesized images.
+Images from PNDM and LDM trained on LSUN Church are detected better, which we attribute to a dataset-specific bias.
+In an extended experiment (see \cref{app:perturbations}) we also find that image perturbations, like compression or blurring, have a stronger adverse effect on the detectability of DM-generated images.